Mission and History

 About San Miguel

-Sponsored by the De La Salle Christian Brothers of the District of Eastern North America, San Miguel serves boys from all cultures and faiths in grades five through eight.
-The school is accredited through the New England Association of Schools and Colleges.
+Sponsored by the De La Salle Christian Brothers and accredited by Association of Independent Schools in New England, San Miguel School of Providence serves boys of all cultures and faiths in grades 5–8.

-Students experience a school culture that emphasizes citizenship, service, and personal responsibility in a caring learning environment where academics are rigorous, expectations are high, and individual talents are nurtured.
-Students grow into young men with a positive vision for the future that leads them to effect positive change in their lives and in their communities.
+Our students learn in a caring, structured environment where academics are rigorous, expectations are high, and individual talents are nurtured.
+Rooted in citizenship, service, and personal responsibility, San Miguel forms young men with a strong sense of purpose and a vision to create positive change in their communities.

 The San Miguel School, a Lasallian middle school, provides a high quality, holistic education for boys from diverse and challenging backgrounds.